-One of my family’s preferred restaurants is The Cheesecake Factory, or what I like to call “gluttony at its finest.”
+One of my family’s favorite restaurants is The Cheesecake Factory, or what I like to call “gluttony at its finest.”
 For those of you familiar with the restaurant, no further explanation is needed.
 For those who are not, imagine portion sizes that would make a dietitian weep.

 That’s How Many Calories?